-A favorable determination letter indicating that the Plan is qualified and exempt from Federal income taxes was not issued by the Internal Revenue Service.
+A favorable determination letter indicating that the Plan is qualified and exempt from Federal income taxes has not been requested from the Internal Revenue Service.
 The Board believes that the Plan is designed and continues to operate in compliance with the applicable requirements of the Internal Revenue Code.